-These Spicy Chocolate Cupcakes get a kick from our Guajillo Chocolate Mexicano in the cake batter, and a delectable chocolate cream cheese frosting spiked with cinnamon and cayenne.
+These Spicy Chocolate Cupcakes get a kick from our Guajillo Chocolate Disc in the cake batter, and a delectable chocolate cream cheese frosting spiked with cinnamon and cayenne.

 Yields 24 cupcakes